paladin8/kfchess/README.md

 Without the Google Cloud and AWS keys, a few features won't work, namely the login mechanism and uploading profile pictures.

-Now use `FLASK_APP=main.py FLASK_DEBUG=1 flask run` to start it.
-It listens on port 5000.
+Now use `FLASK_APP=main.py FLASK_DEBUG=1 flask run -h localhost -p 5001` to start it.
+It listens on port 5001.
 This server does hot reloading on the python files, so any changes made to the code will restart the server.

 ### Setting up webpack

 All of the JavaScript code is in the `ui/` directory.
 From there, run `npm install .` to install all the necessary dependencies for the frontend.
 Then `npm run dev` will start the webpack development server that hosts the frontend locally.

-Now navigate to `http://localhost:8080/` and you should see the Kung Fu Chess site!
+Now navigate to `http://localhost:8081/` and you should see the Kung Fu Chess site!